Polarization-dependent excitons and plasmon activity in nodal-line semimetal ZrSiS: Computational details

-The many-body corrections were accounted for within the $G_0W_0$ approximation \cite{Hedin-65}.
-The dielectric function was computed within the plasmon-pole approximation \cite{Larson-13}, and the $G_0W_0$ energies were subsequently used to build the BSE kernel, whose diagonalization provides the excitonic energies $E_\lambda$ and eigenstates $A_{cv\bm k}^{\lambda}$.
-From these parameters, the dielectric function is computed for a generic scattering vector $\bm q$ as \begin{widetext}
+The many-body corrections were accounted for within the $G_0W_0$ approximation \cite{Hedin-65} by using 961 $\bm G$-vectors for exchange.
+The dielectric function at the $G_0W_0$ level was computed within the plasmon-pole approximation \cite{Larson-13} including 200 bands and 201 $\bm G-$vectors for a converged value, and 400 bands were used in the sum defining the Green's function.
+The $G_0W_0$ energies were then used to build the BSE kernel, whose diagonalization provides the excitonic energies $E_\lambda$ and eigenstates $|\lambda \rangle$.
+From these, one may compute the component of the exciton in terms of the DFT electron-hole pair $A_{cv\bm k}^{\lambda}$ as

+where $|c v \bm k\rangle$ denotes the DFT electron-hole state, namely the $v$-th state of the valence band and the $c$-th state of the conduction one at point $\bm k$.
+Given these variables, the macroscopic dielectric function is then computed as \begin{widetext}

-\end{widetext} where $v$ and $c$ run over the number of valence and conduction bands which define the energy range of interest, $\bm k$ and $\bm k'$ are the DFT $\bm k$-vectors and the sum in $\lambda$ spans all the exciton states.
-Optical properties were calculated from (\ref{eq:epsilon}) in the limit $\bm q \rightarrow \bm 0$, with $\bm q$ parallel to the incident electric field.
-The contribution of intraband transitions to the static screening was modeled by a Drude-like term with a polarization-dependent Drude plasmon, namely $\hbar\omega_D = 1.09$ eV and $\hbar\omega_D = 3.15$ eV for the $Ox$ and $Oz$ polarizations, respectively, which were reported to describe accurately the optical behavior at the IP level \cite{Zhou-20}.
+\end{widetext} where $\Omega$ is the unit cell volume, $v$ and $c$ are the number of valence and conduction bands which define the energy range of interest, $\bm k$ and $\bm k'$ are the DFT $\bm k$-vectors and the sum in $\lambda$ spans all the exciton states.
+In this work, the BSE equation was solved for four valence and conduction bands, which suffice to describe the low-energy region (i.e., $\varepsilon \lesssim$ 6 eV) of the optical spectrum.
+Describing the high-energy region ($\varepsilon \lesssim$ 20 eV), on the other hand, requires to consider transitions between deep valence and high conduction bands, which is well beyond our computational resources.
+Optical properties are calculated from Eq. (\ref{eq:epsilon}) in the limit $\bm q \rightarrow \bm 0$, with $\bm q$ parallel to the incident electric field.
+The contribution of the intraband transitions to the static screening matrix, needed to build and to diagonalize the BSE kernel, was modeled by a correction to the dielectric function of the form $\varepsilon^{\text{intra}}(\omega) = \varepsilon_1^{\text{intra}}(\omega) + i\varepsilon_2^{\text{intra}}(\omega)$, with

+where $\omega_D$ is the Drude plasma frequency.
+In this case, we chose a polarization-dependent $\omega_D$, namely $\hbar\omega_D=1.088$~eV and $\hbar\omega_D=3.15$~eV for the $Ox$ and $Oz$ polarizations, respectively, which were reported to describe accurately the optical behavior at the IP level \cite{Zhou-20}.
 The imaginary part of the Drude plasmon was set to 0.005~eV.

-The $G_0W_0$ and BSE calculations were performed with the Yambo code \cite{Marini-09,Sangalli-19}.
+From the solutions of the G$_0$W$_0$ and the Bethe-Salpeter equations two additional useful functions may be computed.
+First is the electron energy loss function $L(\bm q, \omega)$, defined as

+where $\varepsilon_M(\bm q, \omega)$ is the macroscopic dielectric function \eqref{eq:epsilon}.
+The second relevant function is the finite-momentum joint density of states (fm-jDOS), $j(\bm q, \omega)$, defined as the number of states per unit energy separated by momentum $\hbar \bm q$ and energy $\hbar\omega$.
+This function may be calculated as